azoth-lang/azoth.language.reference/src/ideas.md

 that since operators are lifted to optional types, chaining these operators would be fine i.e. `x +? y +? z` would type check.

+## Operator for Await

+Given that async will be more pervasive in my language.
+Perhaps it makes sense to give `await` an operator.
+One idea is to use `!`.
+It conveys the "do it" sense.
+Indeed, Haskell uses it as the force evaluation operator.
+However, that conflicts with its use to mark things that could abort.
+Other options include `>>` and `|>`.
+Those are reversible which might be useful.
+Both give the sense of directing output or ordering.
+If the operator could be used postfix, that would also address any concerns about `await` being a prefix which is then hard to operate on the result of.

+## Use `|` as Remainder Operator

+Now that it isn't taken up by "or", the pipe could be used as the remainder operator, fitting the mathematical usage.
+However, that still seems a pretty rare operator.
+Perhaps it should be used for something else more common.
+There may also be conflicts with `|` used for union types and "or" patterns.

 ## Preprocessor

 C# offers a preprocessor which doesn't suffer from the issues of the C/C++ preprocessor.
 A